sonobe

 Frontend

 The frontend interface allows to define the circuit to be folded.
-The currently available frontends are:
+The recommended frontend is to directly use arkworks to define the FCircuit, just following the FCircuit trait.

 Defining a circuit to be folded is as simple as fulfilling the FCircuit trait interface.
 Henceforth, integrating a new zk circuits language into Sonobe, can be done by building a wrapper on top of it that satisfies the FCircuit trait.